 And, finally, enjoy the trip.
 As I walk with God through his creation, I rejoice in the privilege of being able to enjoy it as I do.
 There are times when the trail is hard, the pack is heavy, and my legs are tired.
 But I can endure because I know the joy that awaits me along the way, at each night’s camp, and with the successful completion of the trip.

 My walk with Christ is sometimes challenging.
 But I can rejoice because I know that he is with me.
 That he uses whatever comes my way to mold me into the person he wants me to be.
-So, by looking to what lies ahead, I can endure the difficulties of the trail.
+So, by looking at what lies ahead, I can endure the difficulties of the trail.

 Successfully Traveling the Path